What we are continuing to do to keep you and your family safe at MMD

 You will see a lot of changes when it is time for your next appointment.
 We made these changes to help protect both our patients and staff.
 For example:

-- We ask that ONLY the patient being seen come into our office and a “ventless” face mask or facial covering MUST be worn.
+- In the interest of maintaining a safe environment for our patients, their families and our staff, we continue to require that everyone two and older wear a mask throughout their time in our office.
+These guidelines follow the CDC’s most recent Federal Masking Guidance which indicates that healthcare settings should continue to require all patients and visitors to wear masks indoors.
+We feel that universal mask use in our office is the best way to protect all of our patients including those too young to be immunized or wear a mask.
+We ask that ONLY the patient being seen come into our office and a “ventless” face mask or facial covering MUST be worn.
 If the patient being seen is a minor child ONE parent or guardian may accompany the child into the office, again both must be wearing a “ventless” mask or facial covering.
-We can also come out to the car to walk the child inside if this is not a New Patient appointment.
-We will then ask you to go back and wait in the car until treatment has been completed.
-If a patient is handicapped or needs physical assistance getting into the office, ONE person / caretaker can accompany them to into the office, both wearing a “ventless” mask, but must then wait in the car until treatment has been completed.
+If a patient is handicapped or needs physical assistance getting into the office, ONE person / caretaker can accompany them to into the office.

 - We will have you wash your hands with soap and water when you enter the office.
 We will also have you swish with a antibacterial rinse prior to treatment to lessen the microbiome in your saliva prior to treatment.